A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 Closest Cities & Best Base Towns in The Dolomites

 Congrats on making it to Northern Italy!
 Now, the next big question: where should you set up camp?
-Remember, the Dolomites are a constellation of alpine towns and valleys, so your choice can shape your whole trip.
+Remember, the Dolomites are a constellation of alpine towns and valleys, and so your choice can shape your whole trip.

 Closest major city: